You are currently on Freehearingtest UK

-Disadvantages: As the receiver is in the ear canal, it can be damaged by the humid and moist conditions.
+Disadvantages: As the receiver is in the ear canal, damaged by the humid and moist conditions is possible.
 The RIC is also more expensive than the BTE.

-Advantages: The hearing aids are custom made for the specific user and are easy to handle due to their size.
-The ITE hearing aids can accommodate many types of hearing loss and have a relatively large battery with a long life.
+Advantages: The hearing aids are custom-made for the specific user and are easy to handle due to their size.
+ITE hearing aids can accommodate many types of hearing loss and have a relatively large battery with a long life.

-Disadvantages: It is very important to clean such a device regularly and properly, as with time the wax and moisture in the ear can damage some of its parts and affect the performance.
+Disadvantages: It is very important to clean such a device regularly and properly.
+With time the wax and moisture in the ear can damage some of its parts and affect the performance.

 Advantages: ITC hearing aids are smaller than ITE’s and are therefore barely visible.
 If the specific form of the user’s ear canal allows it, they can still accommodate a good set of features, although not typically as many.

-Disadvantages: Unwanted feedback is likely to occur, as the microphone and the receiver are situated close to one another.
+Disadvantages: Unwanted feedback is likely to occur, as the microphone and the receiver are close together.
 The device can also become easily clogged with ear wax.

 A well fitted CIC should be almost invisible and seated totally inside the canal.
 By no means, however, is it suitable for all ears.
 These tiny devices have some limitations but can be very discreet.
 Inserted and extracted by use of a cord they require nimble fingers as well as the right ear size.

-Advantages: They are practically impossible to see during a face to face conversation, which makes them a great choice for people who do not want their hearing aid to be noticeable.
+Advantages: They are practically impossible to see during a face to face conversation.
+This makes them a great choice for people who do not want their hearing aid to be noticeable.
 CICs are suitable for people with hearing loss in the higher frequencies, due to their localisation in the ear canal.

-Disadvantages: The device uses small batteries, which therefore need to be changed more often and can be difficult to handle by elderly people due to their tiny size.
+Disadvantages: The device uses small batteries, which need changing more often.
+The batteries can also be difficult to handle by elderly people due to their tiny size.
 Ear wax and moisture can cause potential problems.

-This entry was posted in Hearing Aids on 23rd May 2011 by Gary.
+This entry was posted in Hearing Aids and tagged hearing aids on 23rd May 2011 by Gary.

 ← Previous Post